Chippendale, New South Wales: Central Park, Sydney

 The 168-year-old Carlton & United brewery closed in December 2006.
 Frasers Property purchased the brewery site from the Foster's Group in 2007 and lodged a plan for a major renewal project of the 5.8 hectare site.
 The development proposal "Central Park" included approximately 255,000 m^{2} of commercial and residential space, retention of a number of heritage buildings and the development of a large new park called Chippendale Green.
 One Central Park is a large mixed-use residential and commercial building on the site.

 Balfour Street Park, at the corner of Balfour and O'Connor Streets, acts as a pedestrian gateway to Central Park.
 Chippendale has the lowest open space per person of any Sydney suburb (City of Sydney open space study, 2006).
 The addition of Chippendale Green has provided much needed green space; however, given the corresponding population increase from new developments, Chippendale now has less than 1 square metre of green space per resident.

-Urban heat island problem

-Chippendale is currently a suburb under study, examining the problems of the urban heat island effect.
-The bitumen-surfaced roads surrounding infrastructures are reportedly driving temperatures 6–8 C-change higher than normal.
-The road network, which constitute over 23 percent of the suburb's land area, measured over 34 C on average.

 Schools

 The University of Notre Dame Australia sits along the northern border with campus buildings scattered through the suburb.
-The University of Technology, Sydney and the University of Sydney have campuses nearby.
+The University of Technology Sydney and the University of Sydney have campuses nearby.
 The Sydney campus of Curtin University is located at the eastern edge of Chippendale on Regent Street.
 The Boston University Sydney Campus is located on Regent Street in Chippendale.